akirasoft1/perform-2024-hot-days/extending-the-dynatrace-platform/lab-guide/content/04_python_conversion/06_converting_python_code/index.md

 ## Converting the Python Code

-For many relatively simple extension, converting your Python code to v2, should be quite straightforward.
+For many simple extensions, converting your Python code to v2 should be quite straightforward.
 Most key methods from the SDKs function similarly.

 From the earlier section that [highlighted key differences between EF1 and EF2](../02_ef1_to_ef2_comparision/index.md), we see that: